 Disciples and Tribulation

-of the Earth receive wrath, namely, the Second Death.
-The New Testament exhorts followers of Jesus to expect tribulation because of their faith.
-While it may not be an everyday experience in the life of the Body of Christ, neither is tribulation for the sake of the Kingdom unexpected.
-The chief cause of trials and persecution in the life of the disciple is his or her faithful witness of the life and teachings of Jesus of Nazareth.
+The New Testament exhorts the followers of Jesus to expect tribulation because of their faith.
+While it may not be an everyday experience, neither is tribulation for the sake of the Kingdom unexpected.
+The chief cause of trials and persecution in the life of the disciple is his faithful witness of the life and teachings of Jesus of Nazareth.
+This understanding is especially prominent in the Book of Revelation.

 [Photo by Nikolas Noonan on Unsplash] |